 Finding a cheap place to stay in a major city is never easy, especially if you want somewhere with a central, convenient location.
 Osaka is one of the most popular tourist destinations in Japan and as such there are plenty of hotels to choose from.
 If you want somewhere cheap and convenient and don’t care about having a tiny room, I recommend the GR Hotel Esaka.

 GR (Green Rich) is a well-known hotel chain in Japan that has about 25 branches all over the country, with both chain and franchise group hotels.
 Despite being a large chain, the hotels vary from branch to branch and while the prices are all fairly uniform, sometimes you get much more for your money!
-There are several branches in Kumamoto including the Suidocho Branch (with a dark, dingy reception area but fairly big rooms and a free buffet breakfast) and the Suizenji Branch (with a luxury style reception very different to the one at Suidocho!)
+There are several branches in Kumamoto including the Suidocho Branch (with a dark, dingy reception area but fairly big rooms and a buffet breakfast for 800 yen) and the Suizenji Branch (with a luxury style reception very different to the one at Suidocho!)
 There are pros and cons to each individual branch – let’s take a look at what’s on offer at the GR Hotel Esaka Branch in Osaka.

 The hotel opened in 2014 after a major remodelling which saw the top floor being converted into gender separated bathing facilities including a large public bath and sauna in both the men’s and women’s sections.
 While onsens and public bathing facilities are commonplace in ryokans and traditional Japanese inns, as well as in luxury hotels, they are a rarity in your standard B&B type abode and the first one I’ve heard of in a GR Hotel.
 Free to guests, the bathing room includes one large bath, showering cubicles and a small sauna – just a standard bathing facility with nothing special.
 Despite the lack of luxury, during my visit the onsen was really busy and there was even a queue to use the showers afterwards.